tskit-dev/tutorials/_sources/phylogen.md

 (sec_phylogen_ids)=
 ### Integer node and edge IDs

-The plot above labels nodes by their name, but internally the {program}`tskit` library relies heavily on integer IDs.
+The plot above labels nodes by name, but internally the {program}`tskit` library relies heavily on integer IDs.
 Here's the same tree with node IDs plotted instead:

 ```{code-cell}